git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

 * Press _"Scales"_ (keep pressed for temporary) to change the scales (Chromatic, Major, Minor, etc.) and the root note with the 16 buttons below the display.
 Press and keep the **Shift** button to change the scale layout.
 * The played keys are lighting red if global or clip recording (does not work if recording clip is outside of the monitored 8x8 matrix)
 * Use the Delete button in combination with a pad.
 This deletes all appearances of that note in the currently selected clip.
 Use with care since the notes you see lit might not come from the currently selected clip!

+### Piano Mode

+Press _"Note"_ and select *Piano* to enter **Piano** mode.

+* Arranges the pads like a classic piano keyboard.
+* The white lit pads are the white keys.
+* The gray lit pads are the black keys.
+* You get 4 octaves to play with

+### Drum 64 play mode

+Press _"Note"_ and select *Drum 64*.

+This mode gives you 64 pads for playing a drum device.
+The 16 pads in the left lower area are the same as in the drum sequencer mode.

 ## Session Mode